 - Work Experience 5N1356 – Planning, preparation and reflection on work placement.
 Job finding strategies, CV and personal statement preparation, interview skills.
 Practise employability skills with a view to future planning.

 Leaving Certificate, LCA or QQI Level 4.
 Mature students are exempt from Leaving Certificate requirement.
 All applicants are interviewed and garda vetted.
-Police clearance is required for non-Irish nationals
+Police clearance is required for non-Irish nationals.
+An offer of a place is contingent on the applicant meeting the entry requirements set out here and satisfactory presentation at interview.

 Excellent progression opportunities to UCC and other Higher Education colleges.
 Special arrangements in place with CIT (CCPS), Tralee IT and Waterford IT for preferential entry for College of Commerce students.
 Up to 390 CAO points for any Institute of Technology can be attained by successful completion of this course.
 See our Progressions for details.

-Students are qualified as Assistant Early Childhood Practitioners in pre-schools and crèches, Special Needs Assistants and can work as a Child Minder in the home.
-All students can access the Jobs Advice Hub.
-Graduates can subscribe to ‘CCOC college jobs register’ and CCOC LinkedIn alumni for up to date vacancies and networking.
+Students are qualified as Assistant Early Childhood Practitioners in pre-schools and crèches, as Special Needs Assistants and can work as a Child Minder in the home.

 Emma Coffey, and Thani Dorgan are working in, First steps childcare and Kindercare.
 Emma and Thani were offered these positions from their work experience placement.